xj85770/VM0048-hello-future-hackathon/README.md

 4. **VMD0055 Updates**

+>- Alignment with version 1.1, released October 2024.
 >- More accurate and expanded upon Standard Operating Procedures schema.
 >- More accurate and streamlined VMD0055 Potential Verified Carbon Units from Unplanned Deforestation calculations including:
 >   - Removal of "Activity Data" schema